Farhang

 In the Farhang font, the open-source font Muli has been utilized, and efforts have been made to ensure that the size of characters remains consistent regardless of changes in weight.

-4. Web Fonts: Special fonts for web use, provided in WOFF and WOFF2 formats, along with CSS and HTML codes.
+Web Fonts: WOFF and WOFF2 formats, along with CSS and HTML code.

 This font package supports Farsi, Arabic, Kurdish, Urdu, and English languages.